Ho Minti Society, Basket banner image

 Culture Camp

-Culture Camp 2025: Ho Minti Society is hosting our Third Annual Culture Camp at the beautiful North Toledo Bend State Park.
-The camp this year will be all day June 22-25, inclusive, and camp hours are from 8:00 am to 6:00 pm (overnight option available with supervision of parents/guardians).
-We will include the link to the full schedule prior to camp.
+Culture Camp 2026: Ho Minti Society is hosting its Fourth Annual Culture Camp at the beautiful North Toledo Bend State Park from June 14th to June 19th.
+Programming will likely take place from June 15th to June 18th, with camp hours from 8:00 am to 6:00 pm (overnight option available with supervision of parents/guardians).

 Volunteers and donations are deeply appreciated!